naimulnashid/LangChain_Projects/README.md

-Here’s the formatted content for your GitHub README file:

-markdown
-Copy
-Edit
 # LangChain Projects

 1. **CSV Query**: Provides coherent answers to frequently asked questions using CSV files as a knowledge base.